 Not only are you about to make a large investment, you are about the spend a lot of time with this agent.
 It is important to trust your agent- which means being confident in their experience, their moral fiber, and simply getting along well.
-If you find an agent with experience that you trust it will make the rest of the process smooth, fruitful and provide peace of mind.
+If you find an agent with experience that you trust it will make the process smooth, fruitful and will give you peace of mind.

 An agent who knows the market in your area can help a buyer avoid wrong turns along the road to home ownership.
 Good buyer agents know excellent resources for financing assistance in the purchase of real estate.
 They often have developed lists of very good and dependable lenders who keep the “junk fees” down, or eliminate them altogether, and consistently have the best rates.